oyamist/oya-scan/README.md

 ### Scripts
 Executable scripts are in `scripts`:

-* **scan.sh** transforms stdin barcode data into stdout serialized Observations with an optional mapping file
+* **scan.sh** transforms stdin barcode data into stdout serialized Observations using an optional mapping file

 ### Installation